About fiction Collective Two

 FC2 QUICK FACTS

-A small, independent, not-for-profit press, Fiction Collective Two receives no financial support from government arts councils.
-Rather, it relies on the generosity of the University of Utah, the University of Alabama, Illinois State University, and the University of Colorado for in-kind support, and its sources of revenue include contributions from its Board of Directors and Advisory Board and its contest submission fees.
-These sources barely allow it to break even each year.
+A small, independent, not-for-profit press, Fiction Collective Two receives financial support from the Jarvis & Constance Doctorow Family Foundation, the Richard and Mary-Ann Simon Foundation, and government arts councils.
+It also relies on the generosity of the University of Utah, the University of Alabama, Illinois State University, the University of Massachusetts Amherst, and the University of Colorado for in-kind support.
+Other sources of revenue include contributions from FC2's Board of Directors and Advisory Board and its contest submission fees.
+These sources barely allow FC2 to break even each year.

 FC2 is an imprint of the University of Alabama Press.
 Revenues acquired from the sale of FC2 books by the University of Alabama Press are used at UAP's discretion.
 They are not available for use by FC2.

 FC2 is committed to finding new innovative work and continuously expanding the membership of the Collective, which has grown from six founding members in 1974 to well over a hundred today.
 FC2 does this through its contests and through member-sponsored submissions.

 The FC2 Board and chair make all editorial decisions.